 - Figures from Irish folklore turn up to moderate the fight between Stephen and the soldiers, including the Croppy Boy, who dies.
 We then get this pure gold line:

-- K.M.A.
+- In Aeolus: K.M.A.
 'Will you tell him he can kiss my arse?', soon followed by K.M.R.I.A.
 'He can kiss my royal Irish arse'.